Blessed Mabon

 Prepare for The Colder Months

 With the last of the summer fruits consumed, Mabon is the time to prepare for the cold winter ahead by preserving fruits, meats and vegetables to last through the cold.
 We’re quite blessed in these modern times of supermarkets and groceries that can be delivered straight to your door, so pay tribute to times past when we were not so fortunate and preserve the last of your summer treats by making preserves, pickles, and jams.
 Store bought jam can never compare to homemade anyway!
-Read below for some of our favourite ways to celebrate Mabon
+Read below for some of our favourite ways to celebrate Mabon.

 Cook a Mabon Recipe